“Women’s Voices” Radio Program

 Democratic Youth Foundation

-To strengthen youth engagement with local government to increase responsiveness to community needs in Hadramout.
-The grantee will train youth on political empowerment and local administration, conduct a needs assessment study, engage citizens with the local councils in public meetings to identify, deliberate, and develop solutions to pressing social, economic, and community development issues.
+To strengthen youth engagement with local government to improve the quality of governance in Hadramout.
+The grantee will train youth on monitoring local government performance, particularly for the implementation of government construction projects and protection of public spaces.
+The organization will conduct an assessment study as well as engage citizens with the local councils in public meetings to identify, deliberate, and develop solutions to improve the quality of public projects

 1025 F Street NW.
 Suite 800, Washington DC 20004